 By Jayantha Dhanapala* | IDN-InDepth NewsAnalysis

-*Jayantha Dhanapala is currently President of the 1995 Nobel Peace Prize recipient the Pugwash Conferences on Science & World Affairs, a former UN Under-Secretary-General and a former Ambassador of Sri Lanka.
-[IDN-InDepthNews – July 4, 2014]
+*Jayantha Dhanapala is a former UN Under-Secretary-General and a former Ambassador of Sri Lanka.
+[IDN-InDepthNews – October 2, 2014]

 The writer’s previous articles on IDN: